 Dor Guez is an artist and a scholar.
 He was born in Jerusalem to a Palestinian family on his mother's side and a family of Jewish immigrants from Tunisia on his father's.
 Guez's photography, video, essays, and lecture-performances explore the relationship between art, narrative, and memory.
 Interrogating personal experiences and official accounts of the past, Guez raises questions about contemporary art's role in narrating unwritten histories and re-contextualizing visual and written documents.
 In the past 20 years, his studies and artistic work focus on archival materials and photographic practices of the Middle East and North Africa, as well as mapping traces and structures of violence in the landscape.
 To date, eight catalogues have been published internationally about Guez's practice, and his work has been displayed in over 40 solo exhibitions and numerous group exhibitions worldwide.
 Guez received his Ph.D. from Tel Aviv University in 2014 and became a full professor at Bezalel Academy of the Arts and Design in 2018.
 He is the founder of the CPA (Christian-Palestinian Archive), the head of the Master of Fine Arts Program at Bezalel, and the co-director of Seaport: Mediterranean Curatorial Residency.
 He shares his time between Jaffa and New York.

-Rotem Rozental is chief curator and senior director of arts and culture at American Jewish University in Los Angeles.
-She received her M.A. from the Cohn Institute for History and Philosophy of Sciences at Tel Aviv University in 2011, and her Ph.D. from the Art History Department at Binghamton University, New York in 2019.
-Her research examines the conflicted meeting points of photographic and archival technologies with civic spaces.
-An Israeli photo-historian, scholar, consultant, lecturer and mother (not necessarily in that order!), her writings appeared in Artforum.com, Tablet, Philosophy of Photography, Tohu Magazine, and Doc!
+Rotem Rozental is Chief Curator and Senior Director of Art and Creative Programming at American Jewish University in Los Angeles.
+She is Faculty Member at the Brooklyn Institute for Social Research, and recently curated the virtual exhibition Dana Arieli: The Zionist Phantom with The Schusterman Center for Israel Studies at Brandeis University.
+She received her M.A. from the Cohn Institute for History and Philosophy of Sciences and Ideas at Tel Aviv University in 2011, and her Ph.D. from the Art History Department at Binghamton University, New York, in 2019.
+Her book, Pre-State Photographic Archives, and the Zionist Movement is forthcoming with Routledge.
+Rotem’s research examines the conflicted meeting points of photographic and archival technologies with civic spaces.
+Her writings about photography and contemporary art appeared in Artforum.com, Tablet, The Forward, Philosophy of Photography, Tohu Magazine, and Doc!
 Magazine, among other outlets.
 Rotem’s work has been recognized and supported by various organizations, including Artis, Independent Curators International (ICI) and the Center for Jewish History.

 DISCLAIMER: The views or opinions of our guest speakers and the content of their presentations do not necessarily reflect the views of the UCLA Younes and Soraya Nazarian Center for Israel Studies.
 Hosting speakers does not constitute an endorsement of the speaker's views or opinions.